dotnet-foundation/content/README.md

 To request technical content and presentations see the [dotnet-presentations repo](https://github.com/dotnet-presentations).

-To submit issues and bugs for the website, see the [dotnetfoundation-website repo](https://github.com/dotnet-foundation/dotnetfoundation-website).
+To submit issues and bugs for the website, see the [website repo](https://github.com/dotnet-foundation/website).